Malaysia Public Holiday List for 2025: National and State Holidays

 Some examples of state-specific holidays include:

-• Selangor - Hari Hol Pahang
+• Pahang – Hari Hol Pahang

 • Penang – George Town World Heritage Day

-• Johor - Birthday of Sultan Iskandar
+• Johor - The Sultan of Johor’s Birthday

 • Sabah - Kaamatan Festival